-Lucille Ball is one of history’s greatest comedians, best known for her iconic talk show I Love Lucy.
+Lucille Ball is one of history’s greatest comedians, best known for her iconic show I Love Lucy.
 She broke barriers for women in television even after I Love Lucy went off the air, going on to run her very own studio and green light other popular TV shows, including Star Trek.
-Still, Ball had a very troubled life and many diehard fans might not realize that the show that would change television forever was born from Ball’s desperation to keep her marriage together.
+Still, Ball had a troubled life and many diehard fans might not realize that the show that would change television forever was born from Ball’s desperation to keep her marriage together.

 Lucille Ball and Desi Arnaz had a troubled marriage

 Ball struggled for many years in Hollywood during the early years of her career.
 She worked as a model prior to breaking into films, but she had a hard time finding the perfect type of role for her.
 She appeared in everything from hardboiled drama films to romantic comedies all throughout the thirties and forties, eventually earning the nickname “Queen of the B Pictures.”